Mozart Piano Sonatas: Transcribed for Cello and Simple Accompaniment

 Another problem comes from the fact that when we take the melodic line out of a Mozart piano sonata and give it to the cello, the accompaniment that is left is normally quite sparse and simple as it is mainly just the left hand of the original piano sonata with only the occasional countermelody or harmony notes in the right hand.
 These skeletal accompaniments have the advantage that they can be adapted to many different instruments or ensembles but they are definitely too simple for an accomplished pianist, who might not only be bored at having to take such a minor role but also offended at having to accompany the thief who stole their beautiful piece from them.

-In fact, the simplicity of these cello transcriptions of the Mozart Piano Sonatas may remind us of the Vivaldi Cello Sonatas – or, in fact, any Baroque Period sonatas – in their original published form: unelaborated, as a simple melody line with a sparse (figured) bassline accompaniment and no keyboard right-hand.
+The simplicity of these cello transcriptions of the Mozart Piano Sonatas may remind us of the Vivaldi Cello Sonatas – or, in fact, any Baroque Period sonatas – in their original published form: unelaborated, as a simple melody line with a sparse (figured) bassline accompaniment and no keyboard right-hand.
 The beautiful, transparent textures that result are perfectly suited to music of the Baroque and Classical periods and it is worth noting that Mozart’s birth in 1756 was, surprisingly, only 15 years after Vivaldi’s death in 1741.

 Because of the polyphonic simplicity and sparse textures of our accompaniment scores, we might think that they would be best suited to guitar or harp.
 This is certainly true for the slow movements, which sound magnificent on the harp, but in the faster first and third movements’ accompaniment lines (normally the piano’s left hand) there are very often some fast articulated passages which may be impossible or very difficult on those plucked instruments.
 If we therefore exclude the harp and guitar for these outer, faster movements, we have several alternatives for making an effective accompaniment: